worflor/woflo-petsplus-mod/docs/features/stimulus.md

 It works like real feelings: recent intense stuff matters more than old faded stuff.
 Each emotion feeds into multiple moods with different strengths, and your pet's [nature](natures.md) shapes how they process everything.

 Sudden fear hits instantly.
 Contentment builds slowly.
 The system tries to mirror how actual emotions work.

-## Emotion Context Cues

-When something important happens, you'll get subtle hints about what your pet is feeling.

-- `[Your wolf senses danger nearby]`
-- `[Your cat feels cozy by the campfire]`
-- `[Your parrot is delighted by the music]`

-These little messages have cooldowns so they don't spam you, and they only appear when something meaningful is happening.
-Think of them as glimpses into your pet's inner world—not announcements, just flavor.

-You can tweak or turn them off in the config.

-## Pets Remember and Share Stories

-Your pets don't just react to what they see — they **remember events and tell each other about them**.

-When something interesting happens (campfires lit, treasures found, combat victories), pets remember:

-- **What happened**
-- **How big a deal it was** (minor event vs. major discovery)
-- **How sure they are** (did they witness it firsthand or hear it from a friend?)
-- **When it occurred**
-- **How do they feel about it** (dictates tone)

-Pets share these memories when they're hanging out together:

-- **Group storytelling** — pack members swap stories during downtime (within 8.5 blocks)
-- **Private whispers** — one-on-one exchanges when two pets cross paths (within 6 blocks)

-Gossip shapes emotions secondhand.
-Hearing about a cozy campfire gathering might boost Sobremesa even if your pet wasn't there.
-Learning about a nearby threat increases Vigilance.

-This creates a **pack memory** — your pets develop shared knowledge and experiences without you having to tell each one individually.

-Emotions also spread between nearby pets through **contagion** — when one pet feels something strongly, packmates pick it up.
-This creates natural pack behavior where fear spreads or victory rallies everyone.

-*For details on emotional contagion mechanics, see [Emotions](emotions.md#emotional-contagion).*

 ## Putting It All Together